 Yes.
 PPLC has reciprocal borrowing agreements with many local library systems.
 The patron must bring a picture ID and current active card from their home library in order to register with a PPLC library.
 Check with your local library to see which libraries have reciprocal agreements with PPLC.

 A combination of up to 50 items, detailed here.
-This resource also lists the fines for all materials.
+This resource also lists library fees.
 The total number of requests allowed for all materials is 25.

 Yes.
 The library has several services for downloadable materials, including Overdrive and Hoopla.